 - Upward slanting eyes, unusual for the child's ethnic group

-- Unusually shaped ears
+- Unusually shaped or small ears

 - Poor muscle tone